vaibhavsagar/website/pages/about.md

 title: About
 ---

-I am learning to build and maintain robust systems through functional programming, reproducibility, and automation.
+I am learning to build and maintain dependable systems through functional programming, reproducibility, and automation.
 Have a look at my [GitHub profile](https://github.com/vaibhavsagar) and [résumé](/resume) for more details.